 2009: 167,150 participants and 32,178 winners

-Thus far, things have been almost smooth for me to come up with a rough story for 50,000 words within a month and spend the next 11 months to fine tune the story.
+Thus far, things have been almost smooth for me to come up with a rough story for 50,000 words within a month and spend the next 11 months fine-tuning the story.

 Whilst I am still on this topic, to my readers and fellow bloggers, how about it?
 Want to join me in NaNoWriMo 2010?
 Want to take up the challenge and see whether you can cross the 50,000 words line within a month?

-The best part of NaNoWriMo is that you can write on anything topic (not necessarily on a story) and you can go on your own pace.
-There is no penalty for failing to finish at the “finishing line” – after all, doesn’t the best part of the journey is the journey itself?
+The best part of NaNoWriMo is that you can write on anything topic (not necessarily on a story) and you can go at your own pace.
+Of course, to finish the adventure, you need to have at least 50,000 words by end of November.
+On the other hand, there is no penalty for failing to finish at the “finishing line” – after all, doesn’t the best part of the journey is the journey itself?